 Marais : The oldest part of Paris and probably the most charming one with many secret places

 Saint Germain des Près : another historical neighborhood of Paris with many great restaurants but also small food stores to discover

 Champ-de-Mars : A fancy area hosting the great Eiffel Tower and a family neighborhood and upscale food stores

 Your passport at one of the partner shop

-The tasting locations using the map
+The tasting locations using the map and the mobile app

 The products included and speak with the artisans